Embodied LLM Agents Learn to Cooperate in Organized Teams: Main Results

 \subsection{A Designated Leader Enhances Performance}

 We first studied the effect of organizational structures and leadership on LLM agents.
-For benchmarking, we experimented with disorganized LLM agents without providing any organization prompt.
+For benchmarking, we experimented with disorganized LLM agents without providing any organizational prompt.
 In this case, agents still communicate with one another and work to complete the overall task.
 However, we discovered frequent occasions where agents send redundant, repetitive messages and interfere with one another.
 See Figure~\ref{bad examples} for an illustration and see Appendix~\ref{sec:bad:case} for more examples.
 Numeric metrics are reported in Appendix Table~\ref{results table}.

-When a leader is appointed via the organization prompt, we observe improved team performance -- the teams completed the task in less time (Figure \ref{results fig}(a)).
+When a leader is appointed via the organizational prompt, we observe improved team performance -- the teams completed the task in less time (Figure \ref{results fig}(a)).
 After running the 3$\times$GPT-3.5-turbo experiments with 20 random seeds, we performed two-sample t-tests, showing a statistically significant improvement by 9.76\% in performance ($t(38) = 1.71, p < .05$).
 Similarly, a designated leader brings benefits to the team of 3$\times$GPT-4 (improved by 5.28\%, $t(38) = 0.86, p = 0.20$) and the team of 1$\times$GPT-4+2$\times$GPT-3.5-turbo (improved by 9.61\%, $t(38) = 1.43, p = 0.08$).
 Compared to the disorganized teams, teams with a designated leader only have a slightly increased or even less communication cost (Figure \ref{results fig}(b)).
 This is consistent with patterns seen in previous models of hierarchical organizations \cite{dodds2003information}.
+Teams with a leader also emerge centralized communication patterns shown in Figure~\ref{comm fig} and Appendix~\ref{sec:pyramid}.
 For additional experiments on Llama2-70B, please see Appendix Table~\ref{results table}.
 The communication styles of leaders and non-leaders were clearly differentiated, as shown in Figure \ref{message examples}.
+We further scaled up the team sizes and found that the communication costs only increased in a nearly linear way, without a curse of dimension (See Appendix Table~\ref{tab:scale}).